|Associate Professor in the Department of Classics and Ancient History||204 38 North Bailey||+44 (0) 191 33 41687|

 - Performance Theory (Ancient and Modern)

-- Bexley, E. M. (Forthcoming).
+- Bexley, E. M. (2022).
 Seneca's Characters: Fictional Identities and Implied Human Selves.
-Cambridge University Press.
+Cambridge: Cambridge University Press.

 Chapter in book

 - Bexley, E. M. (2022).
 Saturnalian Lex: Seneca's Apocolocyntosis.
 In Roman Law and Latin Literature.
 Ziogas, I. & Bexley, E. M. London: Bloomsbury.
 45-66.

 - Ziogas, I. & Bexley, E. M. (2022).
 Introduction.
 In Roman Law and Latin Literature.
 Ziogas, I. & Bexley, E. M. London: Bloomsbury.
 1-22.

 - Bexley, E. M. (2017).
 Double Act: Reperforming History in the Octavia.
 In Imagining Reperformance in Ancient Culture: Studies in the Traditions of Drama and Lyric.
 Hunter, R. & Uhlig, A. Cambridge: Cambridge University Press.
 160-184.

 - Bexley, E. M. (2016).
 Doubtful Certainties: The Politics of Reading in Seneca's Oedipus.
 In Wordplay and Powerplay in Latin Poetry.
 Mitsis, P. & Ziogas, I. Berlin, Boston: De Gruyter.
 355-376.

 - Bexley, E. M. (2014).
 Plautus and Terence in Performance.
 In The Oxford Handbook of Greek and Roman Comedy.
 Fontaine, M. & Scafuro, A. Oxford: Oxford University Press.
 462-476.